client9/gospell/README.md

-NOTE: This is not affiliated with Hunspell although if they wanted merge it in as an official project, I'd be happy to donate the code (althought it's in no shape to do so right now).
+NOTE: This is not affiliated with Hunspell although if they wanted merge it in as an official project, I'd be happy to donate the code (although it's in no shape to do so right now).

 ### Where can I get dictionaries?